mattie-ji/FPP-21-Geometry/README.txt

 ## Other Folders
 The folders for this repository are as follows:
-- [Dependency](Dependency) : Contains pre-computed points and other dependencies for the main Mathematica files.
+1. [Dependency](Dependency) : Contains pre-computed points and other dependencies for the main Mathematica files.
+    - The file **EqsFPP.txt** contains equations of the fake projective plane **(a = 7, p = 2, \emptyset, D_3 2_7)** produced in the paper *Explicit equations of a fake projective plane* by Borisov and Keum.
+    - The other files are all computed as part of this project.

-- [Equations](Equations) : Contains data produced by the main Mathematica files.
+2. [Equations](Equations) : Contains data produced by the main Mathematica files.
     - **3H_D.txt** contains the 28 quadratic equations vanishing on $3H + D$.
     - **3H_D+D1.txt** contains the 28 quadratic equations vanishing on $3H + D + D_1$.
     - **3H_D1.txt** contains the 28 quadratic equations vanishing on $3H + D_1$.